 Here is our official tier list of all of Call of Duty: Black Ops Cold War’s maps:

-- S-Tier: Crossroads, Diesel, Moscow, Nuketown ’84, Raid, The Pines, Standoff, Yamantau, Hijacked
+- S-Tier: Crossroads, Diesel, Moscow, Nuketown ’84, Raid, The Pines, Standoff, Yamantau, Hijacked, Echelon, The Slums, Rush

 - C-Tier: Cartel, Miami

-Miami actually has some decent spots on it, but its lack of visibility is something that simply cannot be overlooked.
+Miami actually has some decent spots on it and some thumping music from its nightclub, but its lack of visibility is something that simply cannot be overlooked.

-It’s also extremely open and very large with unused space and lots of locations that kind of just hit a weird dead-end.
+It’s also extremely open, far too large for 6v6 with plenty of unused space and locations that kind of just hit a weird dead-end.

 Cartel, with or without its giant bushes, is really missing something.
-Most games take place in a big ring around the middle of the map, and it does sadly contain the hellish eye-sores that plague most games.
+Again, it feels too big and empty with most games take place in a big ring around the middle of the map, and it does sadly contain the hellish eyesores that plague most games.

 For that reason, it has to remain low on the list, even with its Season 2 makeover.